2013 Mercedes-Benz S550 SedanNew Search Select Other Trims

 - Fuel Economy:

 15 MPG city / 25 MPG hwy

 Gas V8, 4.6L/285

 429 hp @ 5250 rpm

-At the top end, the S63 AMG gets a twin-turbo 5.5L V8 that makes 536 hp and 590 lb-ft of torque.
+At the top end of the lineup, the S63 AMG gets a twin-turbo 5.5L V8 that makes 536 hp and 590 lb-ft of torque.
 It utilizes stop-start technology and a 7-speed transmission to keep fuel use relatively reasonable.
-The S65 AMG continues to utilize its 6.0L V12 engine, which this year makes 624 hp and an astonishing 738 lb-ft of torque.
+The S65 AMG continues to utilize its 6.0L V12 engine, which makes 624 hp and an astonishing 738 lb-ft of torque.

 Across the board, the S-Class carries some amazing technology.
-All S-Class features Airmatic active suspension with adaptive damping.
-Also standard are bi-xenon headlamps with adaptive corning lights and rain-sensing wipers with heated washers.
+All S-Class feature Airmatic active suspension with adaptive damping.
+Bi-xenon headlamps with adaptive corning lights and rain-sensing wipers with heated washers are also standard.
 High-tech options include a SPLITVIEW entertainment system allows both front seat occupants to watch different programs on the same LCD display, a night-vision system includes a pedestrian protection system and an innovative automatic 4-zone climate control uses dust and pollen filters as well as dew point and seatbelt sensors.

-The S-Class has set the standard for luxury and performance in a sedan.
-Now, Mercedes-Benz is setting its sights on making its flagship vehicle a standard in fuel economy and reduced emissions as well by adding the diesel engine this year to the hybrid system it introduced last year.
+The S-Class sets the standard for luxury and performance in a sedan platform.
+Mercedes-Benz is also setting its sights on making its flagship vehicle a standard in fuel economy and reduced emissions as well, with innovative diesel and hybrid engine options.
 Sport-driving fans need not worry, though, as the AMG-tuned models continue to deliver high horsepower in a luxury wrapper.

 Clean diesel and Hybrid availability; world-class performance, comfort and safety; amazing available technology